- Safety and Health Topics

 Highway Work Zones and Signs, Signals, and Barricades

 - Building Safer Highway Work Zones: Measures to Prevent Worker Injuries From Vehicles and Equipment.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication.
-No. 2001-128, (2001, April).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication.
+No. 2001-128, (April 2011).
 Presents a list of interventions discussed during a workshop with over 30 industry participants.
 It is available at no charge by calling NIOSH at toll-free 1-800-35-NIOSH (1-800-356-4674).

 How can OSHA Help?

 OSHA has developed this webpage to provide workers and employers useful, up-to-date information on Highway Work Zones and Signs, Signals, and Barricades.
 For other valuable worker protection information, such as Workers' Rights, Employer Responsibilities and other services OSHA offers, read OSHA's Workers page.